mickymacirl/rathmackneecastle/README.md

 ## Fonts

-I've made the decision to use the imported *[Montserrat](https://fonts.adobe.com/fonts/montserrat#details-section)* typeface from Google Fonts for the main font of text and menus in the website.
+I've made the decision to use the imported *[Montserrat](https://fonts.adobe.com/fonts/montserrat#details-section)* typeface from Google Fonts for the main font of text and menus on the website.

-I chose this typeface because, in my opinion, it blends nicely with the website's design and complements the font used in the logo which is *[Anton](https://fonts.adobe.com/fonts/anton)*.
+I chose this typeface because, in my opinion, it blends nicely with the web site's design and complements the font used in the logo which is *[Anton](https://fonts.adobe.com/fonts/anton)*.

-### Montserrat
+## Montserrat

 ![Montserrat Font](/docs/monfont.jpg)

-### Anton
+## Anton

 ![Anton Font](/docs/antfont.jpg)